 Whether you are hiring it out or doing the work yourself, doors are needed during the building process.
 Stuff is banged and bumped all the time, especially through the restricted spaces of a doorway.
 So do yourself a favor and buy the cheapest, most basic exterior doors you can find for the building process.
 That way, when the sawhorse or toolbox is smashed into the door, you don’t have to replace your custom-ordered, three-thousand-dollar wooden door.
 Spend the extra $100 or so for a temporary door you can bang up during the build.

 Installing the Barndominium Doors

 Ah, installation, a tricky and not-so-fun part of doors.
 Contractors will know how to install doors of all kinds, but if you are doing it yourself, the first place to look is the manufacturer’s website and instructions.
 Those will outline what you need to know for your specific door.
 In general, the basics of door installation are the same.
 You can find out more through a simple internet search.
-This video by This Old House is a great place to start.
 And it’s always a good idea to have a friend help you.
 Trust us, installing doors alone can be a challenge.